 Free Savings Account

 Free Savings is a basic savings account that has no monthly maintenance fee.
-The account comes with a 0.80% APY, and you can open one with as little as $25.
+The account pays 0.80% APY, and you can open one with as little as $25.

-You can make up to 6 withdrawals from the account per month, and you’ll get $10 in ATM rebates each statement period.
+You can make up to 6 monthly withdrawals from the account, and you’ll get $10 in ATM rebates each statement period.

 Money Market Savings Account